gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 ### Job configuration

-Add a new build task called __Gatling FrontLine__.
+Add a new build task called __Gatling Enterprise__.
 Choose in the Gatling Enterprise Simulation list the simulation you want to use.

 {{< img src="configuration-task.png" alt="Task configuration" >}}